 In simple terms, every type of electronic signature consists of data that is added to a document or file.
-With a Qualified Electronic Signature, the data added is generated in a particularly secure technical environment.
-In addition, a specially authorized and qualified authority/organization has issued the signatory’s authenticated proof of identity – a digital certificate.
+With a Qualified Electronic Signature, the data added is generated in 1.
+A particularly secure technical environment.
+2. A specially authorised and qualified authority/organization has issued the signatory’s authenticated proof of identity – a Digital Certificate.

 Signing then takes place in a public-key infrastructure in which an encryption procedure with two keys is used.
 One is a private key, which only the encrypting authority knows; and one is the public key.
 This key is added to the document in the signature certificate.

 This is a little technical but worth knowing.
 There are three steps involved: